ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   instant in time corresponding with the timestamp.
 * "Floating time", i.e., a local time without information describing the UTC offset or time zone in which it should be interpreted.
-* The use of time scales different from UTC, such as TAI.
+* The use of timescales different from UTC, such as TAI.

 However, additional information augmenting a fixed timestamp may be sufficient to detect an inconsistency between intention and the actual